enebular/enebular-runtime-agent/README.md

 ## Quick Setup

 You can quickly set up enebular-agent on a Debian based device by using the install script.
 The best way to use the script is by running it as a command with an ssh client on your development PC.
-To use the script you'll need to have an ssh client command installed on your development PC, and be able to use the `sudo` command on your device.
+To use the script you'll need to have the following.

+- An ssh client command installed on your development PC
+- The `sudo` installed command on your target device

-You'll need the following information about the target device.
+You'll also need the following information about the target device.

 - User login details (username and password)
 - Current IP address